-- Establish teaching loads consistent with school/department classification as doctoral, professional, or undergraduate, as well as faculty research productivity and service contributions - ii.
-Increase investment in teaching development support, coaching, and evaluation, especially for new faculty and teaching fellows, and on role of educational technology - iii.
-Reorganize academic units to facilitate cross-disciplinary collaboration (e.g. in the arts, combine Music, Drama, Art, and Media and Communication Studies into a new school; for social sciences, relocate Economics to the School of Arts and Sciences) - iv.
+- b.
+Align teaching loads in a way that maintains and improves quality of both graduate and undergraduate student education and range of offerings, while ensuring financial sustainability. - i.
+Establish teaching loads consistent with the Faculty Handbook norms and approved guidance concerning other faculty activities from the new Unit Standards Committee being established by the Academic Senate. - ii.
+Increase investment in teaching development support, coaching, and evaluation, especially for new faculty and teaching fellows, and on role of educational technology through the new Center for Teaching Excellence. - iii.
+Reorganize academic units to facilitate cross-disciplinary collaboration (e.g. in the arts, combine Music, Drama, and Art into a new school; for social sciences, relocate Economics to the School of Arts and Sciences).
+Implement a multi-year process to assess additional opportunities for academic unit reorganization. - iv.
 Ensure annual evaluation of all academic programs to identify what is working well and what needs to be fixed, and to propose one or more new growth programs each year that can have a positive impact on enrollment (with budgeted seed funding for most promising new programs)